Choose your lifeA ONLINE Group for Teens Living in Ontario

 How do I pay?

-Payment will be accepted, in full, by cheque or e-transfer prior to the first group session, or half of the fee prior to first session and the remainder prior to 4th week.
+Payment will be accepted, in full, by cheque or e-transfer prior to the first week.

 Can I change my mind?

 Because the number of participants is limited, we do have a 7 day cancellation policy for a full refund to allow us time to offer a cancelled spot to someone on the waiting list.
-For cancellations less than 7 days prior to the first session, we will refund your fees minus administration costs and the fee for the first group session.
+For cancellations less than 7 days prior to the first session, we will not be able to offer a refund.

 How do I know if my teen should be in individual or group therapy?
 What are the benefits of group versus individual therapy?

 This is a common question and there is no “one size fits all” answer.
-We have been running this group for over five years and have collected research data that tells us teens with both intense and mild anxiety have benefited.
+We have been running this group for over seven years and have collected research data that tells us teens with symptoms of anxiety and / or sadness have benefited.
 Many of our participants have told us that the group experience was very ‘powerful,” and had an enormous impact in helping them to feel that they are not alone and they are not abnormal: they are a human being who is struggling.
 This goes a long way to reduce the stigma and shame associated with mental health concerns.
 Because adolescence is a time of development marked by an emphasis on peer relationships, group therapy also adds a supportive element to the therapy experience.
 Group therapy enables teens to navigate belonging without sacrificing what makes them unique.
 From an economical perspective, group therapy is more cost effective than individual therapy and we are proud and excited to be able to offer this effective treatment at a rate we hope is manageable for most people.

 What if my teen has been isolated or is too anxious to talk to others?

 The teens in the group will vary in terms of the intensity of their feelings and their ability to participate in the group- we know that for some members, just showing up will be an enormous step that requires courage and determination.
 The group experience can be particularly impactful for teens who have become socially isolated, giving them a safe space in which to start to re-engage with others.
-We do ask that everyone participate to some degree – if your teen can say their name and what grade they are in, that’s enough for the first week!
+We do ask that everyone participate to some degree – if your teen can say their name, what grade they are in, and what thoughts / feelings they are struggling with, that’s enough for the first week!
 Recognizing that many teens will find being with others anxiety provoking, we ask that participants share only what they are willing to share, and no more.
 There is no pressure to disclose your most intimate life story to the group.
 The group facilitators are very experienced in working with teens in a group format.
 Sheri and Mary are skilled in creating a warm and welcoming atmosphere that is supportive and inclusive, so your teen can learn to manage intense emotions.

-When you come for your Introductory Session, please don’t hesitate to ask to read our “Group Feedback” book, which contains notes to potential future group members, from past group members, some of whom also felt very nervous and unsure!
+When you come for your Orientation Session, please don’t hesitate to hear about our “Group Feedback” book, which contains notes to potential future group members, from past group members, some of whom also felt very nervous and unsure!

 Are there teens for whom the group is not helpful?

 We want every teen who takes part in the group to benefit as much as possible.
 Because of the intimate nature of the group experience, we do our best to offer the group to teens we believe will work well together and who will contribute to a safe environment.
-For this reason, the group setting is not suitable for teens who are unable to control their anger or are prone to aggressive behavior.
+For this reason, the group setting is not suitable for teens who are unable to control their anger, are prone to aggressive behavior, or are not yet able to appear on camera (for online groups).
 Additionally, we are not able to offer the group to teens who have: a head injury or concussion with current symptoms that might interfere in a group setting (i.e., intense sensitivity to light or noise or an inability to focus), a diagnosis of, or possibility of, autism spectrum disorder, ADHD that is not adequately managed, active psychosis or bipolar disorder.
 If your teen does not struggle with the concerns just listed, and experiences anxiety or sadness that gets in their way, or makes life more difficult than it has to be, this group is for them!